Dprimc/website/README.md

 # Website Django Project

 A Dockerised Django application powering the denisprimc.com / primc.co.uk personal site.
-It ships with a portfolio homepage that highlights experience as an IT engineer and YouTube content creator.
+It now puts the YouTube channel front and centre with supporting resources and collaboration info.

 ## Prerequisites